-Seahawks' defense gives up too many big plays in loss
+Seahawks' defense gives up too many big plays in loss to Titans

 Even with the Seahawks' offense finally finding a rhythm at the end of the first half and scoring six more points than what it had managed in the first two games combined, the Seahawks left Tennessee with a loss that drops them to 1-2 on the season.

 You don't see teams doing to the Seahawks' defense what the Titans did Sunday, and Seattle's offense bears some of the blame for what happened.
-The Seahawks punted on their first six possessions before mounting an impressive touchdown drive heading to the half.
+The Seahawks punted on their first six possessions before mounting an impressive touchdown drive heading into halftime.
 Even with Seattle's defense playing stout through two quarters, the Titans held a time-of-possession advantage of 19:20 to 10:40 in the first half.
-So Seattle's struggles on defense could have at least partly been a product of fatigue while playing in temperatures in the high-80s at kickoff.
+So Seattle's struggles on defense could have at least partly been a product of fatigue while playing in temperatures in the high 80s at kickoff.

 The Seahawks return home next week to face an Indianapolis Colts team that may again be without quarterback Andrew Luck.
 Their offense showed long-awaited progress, and the season is only three games old.